DimaKoz/SimpleTrust/README.md

 ### 4. Profit!

 ## Information
 Google Play Store wont allow you to upload your application if you use `TrustManager` improperly.
 Make sure you wont add empty strings to your trusted domains array.
-Especially if you using the `CONTAIN_MODE` in your `SimpleTrust` object.
+Especially if you are using the `CONTAIN_MODE` in your `SimpleTrust` object.